propagating/neoquest-helper/README.md

 *****Remember to change NAMEHERE to your pet's name.******

-Note: tested only on NeoQuest I
+Note: tested only on NeoQuest I, on Chrome

 ---